aryanmid123/c-sorting-algorithms/README.md

 **O(2^n)** | exponential | **Very poor performance.** You want to avoid these kinds of algorithms, but sometimes you have no choice.
 Adding just one bit to the input doubles the running time.
 Example: traveling salesperson problem.
 **O(n!)** | factorial | **Intolerably slow.** It literally takes a million years to do anything.

+## Why C?

+C is a low level high level language.
+It's close enough to the metal that we still have to consider memory management.
+Being able to see how we manage memory in the algorithm makes it easier to calculate the running time.